 Hótel Tindastóll is located in the town of Sauðárkrókur, on the north coast of Iceland.
 The hotel is named after the nearby mountain, Tindastóll.
 Sauðárkrókur itself is at the base of the fjord Skagafjörður, a fairly famous area with a reputation for rich fisheries, prosperous agriculture and abundant breeding of Icelandic horses.

 Sauðárkrókur is where the largest population of the Skagafjörður fjord is located: just over 2,600 people.
 It became a trading post in the mid-1800s, and grew into a hub for trade and farming for the north.
 Merchants regularly passed through Sauðárkrókur from Denmark and other parts of Iceland.
 Therefore, it’s no surprise, that this is where the first hotel opened.

-Although Sauðárkrókur is buzzing with industry, its small size and short distance from the Ring Road (Route 1) means it still maintains a peaceful atmosphere without too many tourists.
-If you’re looking to visit somewhere off the beaten path, this town is the perfect option.
-Here you’ll experience rural Iceland, with incredible nature at your very footsteps.
+Although Sauðárkrókur is buzzing with industry, its small size and short distance from the Ring Road (Route 1).
+However, the town is off the beaten path, which means it still maintains a peaceful atmosphere without too many tourists.
+If you are looking or hidden gems in Iceland to add to your itinerary, this town is a great option.
+Here, you can experience rural Iceland, with incredible nature at your very footsteps.

 What is it like staying at Iceland's oldest hotel?

 The hotel Tindastóll’s building has a traditional 20th-century Icelandic appearance.
 However, its interior boasts in modern comforts.
 The corrugated metal exterior and wooden ceiling beams give you that authentic feel, while LCD TVs and free Wi-Fi offer up-to-date additions that make your stay more pleasant.